Here’s Everything You Need To Know About Trade Show ROI

 You just finished up a trade show, and on the surface, it seems that everything went great.
 A few appointments were made with top prospects, staffers gathered promising leads, everyone loved your trade show booth, and the new product you launched was well received.
 For once, everything went as planned, and there wasn’t a single issue throughout the entire event!

 A few days later, your boss asks you how everything went, and you know that saying, “everything went great!” is not going to be an acceptable answer.
-Without hard data, it’s impossible to prove to management that your exhibit program succeeds at meeting its objectives.
+Without some hard trade show ROI information, it’s impossible to prove to management that your exhibit program succeeds at meeting its objectives.

 The warm and fuzzy feelings you have about the performance of your trade show program aren’t likely to generate much excitement when it comes times to renew budgets.
 Management wants facts, and there are no better facts than cold hard data.